Risen 2: Dark Waters

-Risen 2: Dark Waters is a fantasy-themed action role-playing game developed by Piranha Bytes and published by Deep Silver, it is the sequel to Risen and the second installment in the Risen series.
+Risen 2: Dark Waters is a 2012 action role-playing game developed by Piranha Bytes and published by Deep Silver.
+It is the sequel to Risen and the second installment in the Risen series.
 It is a pirate themed game set in a fantasy world where monsters, ancient gods, and voodoo magic exist.

-The game was officially announced by Deep Silver on 18 August 2010, during a press conference at the GamesCom exhibition in Cologne, Germany.
-The official site was opened on 10 August 2011.
-The game was released for Microsoft Windows in Europe and the United States at the end of April 2012 and for PlayStation 3 and Xbox 360 platforms in the late summer of 2012.
-The PC version was directly developed by Piranha Bytes, while the French firm Wizarbox developed the console versions for both the PlayStation 3 and the Xbox 360.
+The game was released for Microsoft Windows in late April 2012 and for PlayStation 3 and Xbox 360 in late summer of 2012.
+The PC version was directly developed by Piranha Bytes, while French developer Wizarbox developed the console versions for PlayStation 3 and the Xbox 360.

-The series is continued by Risen 3: Titan Lords.
+Risen 2: Dark Waters received mixed reviews from critics.
+A sequel, Risen 3: Titan Lords, was released in 2014.

 Gameplay

 Risen 2 is an action role-playing game where players take control of the main character in a third-person perspective to explore the in-game world, complete quests, and customize their character's abilities.
 While the physical appearance of the player character cannot be changed, other characteristics, including clothing and skill sets, can.

 Throughout the game's progression, players can improve five key attributes, each with a focus on different styles of gameplay.
 The "Blades" attribute determines proficiency and use of swords, daggers, throwing weapons, and other slashing/thrusting weaponry while "Firearms" revolves on pistols, rifles and other gunpowder-based weaponry.
 "Toughness" determines the level of which damage that can be taken from different attacks, while "Cunning" focuses on stealth, including sneaking, thievery, and persuading other characters.
 The "Voodoo" attribute revolves around the use of black magic and other lethal and non-lethal rituals that can be utilized throughout the play.
 Each point covers many multiple sub-classes for each, known as "Talents", which are skills that represent different perks and abilities.
 Because of the variety, players can choose to focus on other attributes and talents depending on their approaches to gameplay, such as stealth, magic, dirty tricks, or conventional combat.

 Gold is accumulated through progression and selling items to vendors that can be found worldwide.
 In addition to buying items, Vendors can also sell items to the player.